bem-archive/bem-tools/MIGRATION.md

 ## Legacy tech modules support removed

 You should migrate your legacy tech modules to APIv2.
-Legacy modules are not supported anymore.
+Legacy modules (do not confuse with API V1 modules) are not supported anymore.
 APIv1 is still supported, but will produce warnings during build.

 ## `bem bench` command moved to separate package